csaben/website/src/posts/2023-19-23-structure-function-papers.md

 <!-- here you would have a progress bar of hours spent on this post and how much you have spent so -->
 <!-- far on it. time: 1:10:00 hr:min:sec -->

-In this post, I'm going to read through a [`first pass`](https://web.stanford.edu/class/ee384m/Handouts/HowtoReadPaper.pdf) of the aforementioned paper.
+[`first pass`](https://web.stanford.edu/class/ee384m/Handouts/HowtoReadPaper.pdf) of the aforementioned paper.
 This is in an effort to get as many [`hours`](https://www.youtube.com/watch?v=cdiD-9MMpb0) in as possible prior to diving into my independent summer research.

 ### abstract
 *Purpose:*